Set Up a Corporate Group

 Create the group with:

 The contact becomes the organizer for the group.
-They'll receive a portal link to manage their roster.
+As soon as you save the group, they receive a welcome email with a link into their portal:

 How the organizer experiences it